ianstankosh/RobotX_Vision_Code/README.md

 # RobotX_Vision_Code
-Various programs for color and shape detection through a connected camera
+Various programs for color and shape detection using OpenCV libraries through a connected camera.